WDaugherty/Dominion_Voting_Analysis/README.md

 # ECE 5260 Final
 ## Goals:
-To analyze the Dominion VOting Scandal in 2016 using Twitter API data and network analyses.
+To analyze the Dominion Voting Scandal in 2016 using Twitter API data and network analyses.

 ## Methods: